XperiaGo/android_scripts/README.md

 ### Credits:

-⋅⋅⋅@munjeni: For kernel, having ported Android KitKat to Xperia 2012 devices and bugfixing ⋅⋅⋅@DevSwift: For developing on Xperia 2012 devices and bugfixing ⋅⋅⋅@percy-g2: For his support and bugfixing ⋅⋅⋅@Andrewas: For his stable repositories
+⋅⋅* @munjeni: For kernel, having ported Android KitKat to Xperia 2012 devices and bugfixing ⋅⋅* @DevSwift: For developing on Xperia 2012 devices and bugfixing ⋅⋅* @percy-g2: For his support and bugfixing
+⋅⋅* @Andrewas: For his stable repositories
-⋅⋅⋅@AOSX: For having ported Android Open Source Project to Xperia 2012 ⋅⋅⋅@CyanogenMod: For CyanogenMod 11 ⋅⋅⋅@XperiaNovathor: For maintaining repos of kumquat ⋅⋅⋅@Legacy-Xperia: For updated patches and device trees ⋅⋅⋅@XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012
+⋅⋅* @AOSX: For having ported Android Open Source Project to Xperia 2012 ⋅⋅* @XperiaNovathor: For maintaining repos of kumquat ⋅⋅* @Legacy-Xperia: For updated patches and device trees ⋅⋅* @XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012